 Protection from the Sun

-Keep your tattoo out of the sun for or at least 2 weeks.
+Keep your tattoo out of the sun for or at least 2-3 weeks or until healed.

 You can wear loose clothing to cover it, but you don’t want the sunlight hitting it directly.